 The albacore port sampling programme was established during the 1996-97 albacore fishing season.
 The first two years of sampling were funded through SPC, but the programme has been funded by the Ministry for Primary Industries (costs recovered from industry) since 1998-99.
-Sampling typically occurs at three ports on the west coast of New Zealand during the Austral summer (December - May).
+Sampling typically occurs at ports on the west coast of New Zealand during the Austral summer (December - May).
+Over the duration of the programme over 100,000 albacore have been sampled for length and 12% of these were also sampled for weight.

-Over the duration of the programme over 83,000 albacore have been sampled for length and almost 10% of these were also sampled for weight.
-In addition, otoliths from smaller fish have been collected for use in other SPC research programmes.
 The length frequency data are provided to the Commission annually and have been incorporated into the regional assessment for south Pacific albacore.

-In 2005, the Ministry for Primary Industries funded the development of a port sampling programme for swordfish and has extended this programme to include other highly migratory species (HMS) taken in the longline fishery.
+In 2005, the Ministry for Primary Industries funded the development of a port sampling programme for swordfish and has extended this programme to include other HMS taken in the longline fishery.
 For large HMS, fish processors often collect individual processed weight data as part of their operations.
 This programme is collating these individual fish records from the major processors.
 It is anticipated that it may be possible to collect individual weights for up to 90% of the catch of some species.
 Where necessary, these data will be supplemented with information from observers, e.g. conversion factors from length to processed weight and sex-structured data for swordfish.